Chapter 9 : Awkward Situations

-Finally, in a large metallic ice box, I find a small minced pie.
+Finally, in a large metallic ice box, I find a minced pie.
 Perfect.

-The kitchens’ cold temperature, large and tiled as they were, has begun to affect me, so instead of eating the pie there, I quickly stash it under my sweater and creep back towards the door.
+The kitchens’ cold temperature, large stone walls being the root cause, has begun to affect me, so instead of eating the pie there, I quickly stash it under my sweater and creep back towards the door.

 Once I make it back to the portrait, I mutter the password and inch forward, expecting the Fat Lady to open and let me pass.